BurcuBulakBozkurt/ft_printf_42/README.md

 For detailed information, please check [the subject of this project](https://github.com/BurcuBulakBozkurt/ft_printf_42/blob/main/Prinft_subject.pdf).

-Since I used some of the functions from libft in that project, allows I copied its sources and its associated Makefile in a libft folder with its associated Makefile.
+In addition, since I used some of the functions from libft in that project, allows I copied its sources and its associated Makefile in a libft folder with its associated Makefile.
 Because our project’s Makefile must compile the library by using its Makefile, then compile the project.
 ### Makefile
 - [Makefile](https://github.com/BurcuBulakBozkurt/ft_printf_42/blob/main/Makefile)